digitalbutlers/webflow-start-kit-v2/README.md

 To connect component's script you have to add `[data-component-id="component-name"]` attribute to component's html element where `component-name` equals the component directory name (`/src/components/component-name/index.js`).

-If component has styles file too, add `[data-component-has-styles="true"]` attribute to component's html element.